CDRT/mk_docs/docs/ref/bios/settings/thinkstation/cpusetup.md

 C1E Support
-:	C1 is a state where the processor is not executing instructions, but can return to an executing state immediately.<br>
+:	C1 is a state where the processor is not executing instructions, but can return to an executing state immediately.

 	Enhanced C1 state (C1E) provides lower power consumption when the computer is idle.